Austin Jackson (baseball): Texas Rangers

 On July 8, 2018, Jackson was traded to the Texas Rangers along with pitcher Cory Gearrin and minor league pitcher Jason Bahr, in exchange for a player to be named later or cash considerations.
 Three days later, he was designated for assignment by the Rangers.
 The Rangers released Jackson on July 14.

 New York Mets

-On July 27, Jackson signed with the New York Mets, as depth in center field, with Juan Lagares sidelined for the remainder of the season due to a toe injury and Yoenis Cespedes out for the remainder of the season to undergo multiple surgeries to eliminate calcification and bone spurs in both heels.
-He hit a walk-off on David Wright's final career game.
-He elected free agency on October 29, 2018.
+On July 27, 2018, Jackson signed a one-year, major league contract with the New York Mets.
+On September 29, he hit a walk-off double in the 13th inning on David Wright's final career game, giving the Mets a 1–0 victory.
+Jackson became a free agent after the season.

 Post-Career

 In April 2020, Jackson expressed interest in an MLB return.
 As of September 2021, he had not signed with an MLB team.

-Starting on July 7, 2021, Jackson announced the three game series between the Detroit Tigers and Texas Rangers game alongside Dan Dickerson on the Detroit Tigers Radio Network.
+Starting on July 7, 2021, Jackson announced the three-game series between the Detroit Tigers and Texas Rangers game alongside Dan Dickerson on the Detroit Tigers Radio Network.